medford-group/bdqm-vip/lectures/05_Running_DFT_On_PACE.md

 pace-check-queue pace-ice
 ```

 Each line is a compute node (a rack computer sitting somewhere on campus.)
-The hostname is the internal address of this node, the tasks/np is how many of it's cores are being used, ect...
+The hostname is the internal address of this node, the tasks/np is how many of it's cores are being used, etc.

 We can see what jobs we are running with: